SUSE/doc-susemanager/README.md

 ### Introduction
 This is the source for the official SUSE Manager documentation update.
-During the SUSE Manager 3 update we successfully condensed and reworked the six original SUSE Manager documentation books into four shiny new manuals.
+During the SUSE Manager 3.0 update we condensed and reworked the six original SUSE Manager documentation books into four shiny new manuals.

 --